anycable/docs.anycable.io/docs/guides/serverless.md

 export default class ChatChannel extends {
   // The `subscribed` method is called when the client subscribes to the channel
-  // You can use it to authorize the subscription and setup streaming async subscribed(handle, params) {
+  // You can use it to authorize the subscription and set up streaming async subscribed(handle, params) {
-    // Subscribe request may contain additional parameters.
+    // Subscribe requests may contain additional parameters.
-    // Here we require the `roomId` parameter. if (!params?.roomId) {
+    // Here, we require the `roomId` parameter. if (!params?.roomId) {
       handle.reject();
       return;